-When I was a graduate student learning how to become a professional physical therapist, I became aware of the importance of studying the evidence to drive clinical decision making.
+When I was a graduate student learning how to become a professional physical therapist, I became aware of the importance of evidence-based clinical practice and applying research findings to inform clinical decision making.

-I have observed that a hot topic in current healthcare practice is evidence-based practice.
+I have observed that a hot topic in current healthcare is evidence-based clinical practice.

 As a true, super nerd who literally reads research articles on my leisure time and for bedtime reading, I am SO EXCITED about the newly revised 2017 BPPV Clinical Practice Guidelines.